Employer Guide to Health Savings Accounts

 How HSAs work, employer contribution options, and compliance requirements for offering HSAs.

 Health Savings Accounts (HSAs) are tax-advantaged accounts that allow employees enrolled in a High Deductible Health Plan (HDHP) to save for qualified medical expenses.
-For employers, HSAs can reduce health insurance premiums and provide a valuable benefit that employees retain even if they leave the company.
+For employers, HSAs can potentially reduce health insurance premiums and provide a valuable benefit that employees retain even if they leave the company.

 HSA Eligibility Requirements